DandinPower/113-1-Artificial-Intelligence-Midterm/doc/report.md

 Activation memory refers to the memory used to store intermediate tensors (activations) generated during the forward pass of a neural network.
 These activations are essential for the backward pass, where gradients are computed for updating model parameters.
 Activation memory is dynamic and varies with the batch size, model architecture, and sequence length.
 It tends to dominate GPU memory usage during training because activations need to be stored until they are used in backpropagation.

 ![image/activation_memory_usage.png](image/activation_memory_usage.png)
-- **Figure 3: Memory footprint statistics for training massive models [https://arxiv.org/abs/2202.01306].**
+- **Figure 3: Memory footprint statistics for training massive models [10].**

 #### Gradient Checkpointing (Activation Checkpointing)

 Gradient checkpointing is a technique that trades compute for memory by recomputing intermediate activations during the backward pass instead of storing them in memory.
 This can significantly reduce the memory footprint during training, especially for models with large memory requirements.
-However, gradient checkpointing can introduce additional computation overhead due to recomputing activations, which may impact training speed.
+However, gradient checkpointing can introduce additional computation overhead due to recomputing activations, which may impact training speed [23].

 ![image/gradient_checkpointing.gif](image/gradient_checkpointing.gif)
-- **Figure 4: Example of Gradient Checkpointing [https://github.com/cybertronai/gradient-checkpointing].**
+- **Figure 4: Example of Gradient Checkpointing [23].**

 ### GPU VRAM Bottleneck